babashka/process/README.md

 - `check`: takes a process, waits until is finished and throws if exit code is non-zero.

-- `*default-escape-fn*`: dynamic var for escaping special characters in arguments.
-On Windows it defaults to `#(str/replace % "\"" "\\\"")`.
-On other operating systems it defaults to `identity`.

-- `*default-shutdown-hook`: dynamic var for setting shutdown hook for created processes.
-Defaults to destroying the created process using `.destroy`.
-On JDK9+ it will also kill all of its descendants.

 - `$`: convenience macro around `process`.
 Takes command as varargs.
 Options can be passed via metadata on the form.
 Supports interpolation via `~`.